Praveenadapa425/mini-sql-engine/README.md

 A simplified, in-memory SQL query engine implemented in Python.
 This project demonstrates fundamental database concepts by implementing a basic SQL parser and execution engine.

 This lightweight database engine allows you to load CSV files as tables and perform SQL-like queries on them directly in memory, without requiring a traditional database server.
+Now includes both a command-line interface and a web interface for easier access.

 ## Key Features